All articles

 Document Compliance in Your Fire Risk Assessment

-FRASafe’s holiday let fire risk assessment asks about alarm grade, coverage, interlink status, CO alarm placement, and testing frequency — generating a written record of compliance that you can produce to a fire inspector, insurer, or the England STL registration scheme from April 2026.
+Our self-catering fire safety checklist covers alarms alongside all your other host obligations.
+FRASafe's holiday let fire risk assessment asks about alarm grade, coverage, interlink status, CO alarm placement, and testing frequency — generating a written record of compliance you can show to a fire inspector, your insurer, or the England STL (Short-Term Let) registration scheme from April 2026.
+If you host on Airbnb or similar platforms, see also our guide to Airbnb fire safety requirements in the UK.
 Assessments start at £45.

 Start Your Assessment Free